 5. Factoring for Truck Drivers

-Invoice factoring is the hot funding trend of 2019 for those in the transportation industry.
+Trucking invoice factoring is the hot funding trend of 2019 for those in the transportation industry.
 Also known as accounts receivable factoring, invoice factoring is a simple funding solution used by many drivers to bridge the gap between load payments, acquire fuel cards and fuel advances and balance uneven cash flow.

-Invoice factoring has many benefits such as easy approval, fast funding, unbelievably low rates and no contracts.
+By utilizing invoice factoring, you reap many benefits like has many benefits such as easy approval, fast funding, unbelievably low rates and no contracts.

 Factoring can be even more simple with our help.
 It can take weeks to find a factoring company that provides the services you want.
 We can find you the perfect factoring company for your business in minutes!